swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 }
 ```

 Here, the dynamic type of the result of `acceptsBox` would change if the existential box is opened as part of the call.
-The change itself is subtle, and would not be detected until runtime, which could cause significant problems for existing Swift programs that rely on binding generic parameters.
-Therefore, this proposal prevents opening of existential values when the existential types themselves would satisfy the conformance requirements of the corresponding generic parameter, making it a strictly additive change: calls to generic functions with existential values that previously worked will continue to work with the same semantics, but calls that didn't work before will open the existential and can therefore succeed.
+The change itself is subtle, and would not be detected until runtime, which could cause problems for existing Swift programs that rely on binding generic parameters.
+Therefore, in Swift 5, this proposal prevents opening of existential values when the existential types themselves would satisfy the conformance requirements of the corresponding generic parameter, making it a strictly additive change: calls to generic functions with existential values that previously worked will continue to work with the same semantics, but calls that didn't work before will open the existential and can therefore succeed.

 Most of the cases in today's Swift where a generic parameter binds to an existential type succeed because there are no conformance requirements on the generic parameter, as with the `T` generic parameter to `acceptsBox`.
 For most protocols, an existential referencing the corresponding type does not conform to that protocol, i.e., `any Q` does not conform to `Q`.
 However, there are a small number of exceptions: